Skip to main content

 SERVICE_ACCOUNT_PROJECT_ROLES=("roles/bigquery.dataViewer" "roles/bigquery.jobUser" "roles/bigquery.readSessionUser")

-SERVICE_ACCOUNT_NAME="spot-programmatic-access-role" #between 6 and 30 characters
+SERVICE_ACCOUNT_NAME="spot-programmatic-access-sa" #between 6 and 30 characters

 SERVICE_ACCOUNT_DESCRIPTION="Spot Service Account created for Programmatic Access to Resources"